 But being right doesn’t change the point.
-If you want a better chance at getting your ex back — hell, if you want a better chance of attracting any romantic interest — you’ll have to work on changing your mind.
+If you want a better chance at mending your relationship, you’ll have to work on changing your mind.
 There’s no other way around it.

-You’ll have a much better chance of re-attracting your ex if you can be someone who they can respect, someone who they can trust, someone actually worth coming back to.
+You’ll have a much better shot of re-attracting your ex if you can be someone who they can respect, someone who they can trust, someone actually worth coming back to.

 Newsflash: they can’t.

 No one is attracted to or truly loves someone who they can’t respect or trust.
-That’s why you can have all the best tactics, strategies, and ninja tricks the greedy “get your ex back” gurus give you, and in the long run, still fail to win back and keep your ex.
+That’s why you can have all the best tricks, tactics, techniques, and fake behaviours, and in the long run, still fail to rekindle your relationship.

-The mindset those things produce only leads to unattractive behavior.
-It promotes anxiety, jealousy, insecurity, and obsession.
-It encourages the need to impress, try too hard and say things that are not genuine, sincere, or ethical.
-It nurtures relational dysfunction and misery.
+For the mindset those methods produce only lead to unattractive behavior.
+They promote anxiety, jealousy, insecurity, and obsession.
+They encourage the need to impress, try too hard, and say things that are not genuine, sincere, or ethical.
+They nurture relational dysfunction and misery.

-This new mindset that I’m conveying throughout this article leads to attractive behavior.
+It’s this mentality that leads to all attractive behavior.
 It helps you freely express yourself instead of saying or doing what you think your ex wants you to say or do.
 It lessens your irrational fears and insecurities instead of expanding them.
-It erodes the feelings of unworthiness instead of hardening them even further.
+It erodes feelings of unworthiness instead of hardening them even further.

 I don’t care if your ex has a supermodel bod, a bursting social circle traversing all seven continents, or a bazillion dollars in their bank account.
 Are they worth your time, energy, and effort?
 Do you enjoy being around them?
 Do they treat you well?